Home / Compare Energy / How to read your electri…

 Seasonal rates

-If you’re in the Multinet or Ausnet distribution zones of Victoria, will be charged at higher rates in winter, which reflects the amount of gas used in those months.
+If you’re in the Multinet or Ausnet distribution zones of Victoria, you will be charged at higher rates in winter, as the demand for gas is usually higher in winter.
 In addition, retailers typically charge a reduced rate for gas usage during the summer period.

 Beneath the meter details and usage charges are any discounts, fees and concessions (if applicable).
 These may vary depending on your state, retailer and payment methods but can include: